Fashion is part of daily life.

 - Developing solutions for recycling garments into new products

-Additionally, we will highlight innovative business approaches, such as clothing rental, durability enhancement, and improved garment care, that can transform the fashion industry.
+We’ll also look at innovative business approaches, including clothing rental, durability enhancement, and improved garment care, that can help transform the fashion industry.

 The Challenges of the Current Fashion Industry